agneskalstrom/agneskalstrom.com/README.md

-My personal website/portfolio, [agneskalstrom.com](https://agneskalstrom.com/)
+Source code for my personal website/portfolio, [agneskalstrom.com](https://agneskalstrom.com/)
-Built with gatsbyjs
+Built with GatsbyJS and deployed on Netlify.